syncfusion-content/maui-docs/MAUI/Range-Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfRangeSlider

-To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfRangeSlider](https://www.syncfusion.com/maui-controls/maui-range-slider), most of the APIs from Xamarin SfRangeSlider were kept in MAUI SfRangeSlider.
-However, to maintain the consistency of API naming in MAUI SfRangeSlider, some of the APIs have been renamed.
-The APIs that have been changed in MAUI SfRangeSlider from Xamarin SfRangeSlider are detailed as follows.
+To migrate from the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) control to MAUI, we can use the below 2 controls.

+* SfDateTimeRangeSlider – For date-time scale
+* SfRangeSlider – For numeric scale

-In our .NET MAUI SfRangeSlider, you don't have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange).
-By default, you will show two thumbs.
-If you wish to use the single thumb, check the `Migration from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider`.
+One more thing is, in .NET MAUI SfRangeSlider, you don’t have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange) in MAUI.
+Both the MAUI SfDateTimeRangeSlider and SfRangeSlider controls will show two thumbs by default.
+If you wish to use the single thumb, check the [Migration from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider](https://help.syncfusion.com/maui/slider/migration).

 ## Namespaces